The Hungarian Civil Liberties Union (HCLU) is a non-profit human rights watchdog NGO established in Budapest, Hungary in 1994.

 The HCLU strives to educate citizens about their basic human rights and freedoms, and takes stand against undue interference and misuse of power by those in positions of authority.

-The members and supporters of the HCLU
+Members and supporters of the HCLU

 A Board of Advisors assists the work of the Executive Committee.
-The Board consists of renowned jurists, lawyers and physicians with whom we have evolved daily working relations.
+The Board consists of renowned jurists, lawyers and physicians with whom we have developed daily working relations.
 It is the duty of the Board of Supervisors - whose members are elected by the General Assembly - to supervise the activities and financial operation of the Executive Committee.

-Focus of HCLU's activities
+Focus areas of the HCLU's activities

 - Right to self-determination: abortion, euthanasia